cypress-io/cypress/docs/source/api/commands/scrollintoview.md

 ***Snapshots do not reflect scroll behavior***

-*Cypress does not reflect the accurate scroll positions of any elements within snapshots.* If you want to see the actual scrolling behavior in action, we recommend using {% url `.pause()` pause %} to walk through each command or {% url 'watching the video of the test run' screenshots-and-videos.html#Videos %}.
+*Cypress does not reflect the accurate scroll positions of any elements within snapshots.* If you want to see the actual scrolling behavior in action, we recommend using {% url `.pause()` pause %} to walk through each command or {% url 'watching the video of the test run' screenshots-and-videos#Videos %}.

 # Rules